Exclusive Webinar Alert: Get Unmatched Visibility by Unifying NDR & SASE, Experts’ Tips!

 Conclusion

-Threat actors continually innovate, creating new and novel techniques to gain access to confidential information.
-Reconnaissance is a key part of any Active Directory attack.
-Without mapping AD objects and their connections, the attackers will find it difficult to compromise the domain.
-Applying detection rules helps catch the attackers early on before any damage is done.
-To keep your organization safe, ensure your systems are up to date, and that you have installed an automated detection system, such as Fidelis Elevate that also offers active directory security along with endpoint, network and deception security, to proactively defend against cyber-threats and active attacks.
+Applying detection rules helps catch the attackers early on, before any damage is done.
+To keep your organization safe, it’s important to ensure your systems are up to date, and that you have installed an automated detection system, such as Fidelis Elevate®.
+It offers active directory security along with endpoint, network and deception security, to proactively defend against cyber-threats and active attacks.

 Arad Inbar